-This ratio is calculated based on UniCredit Group's methodology, due to the fact that there was no regulatory requirements in Republic Serbia.
-In 2023, NBS has announced introduction of this report as of June 2024.
-During 2023, Group was in the targeted range which was defined in RAF process.
+This ratio is calculated based on UniCredit Group's methodology, due to the fact that there was no regulatory requirements in Republic Serbia up to June 2024, since then NBS methodology has been implemented.
+This ratio is calculated monthly for the Bank and twice annually for at the Group's consolidation level.
+During 2024, Group was in the targeted range which was defined in RAF process.